Maximizing The Results of Your Treatment

 Dealing With Migraine or Tension Headaches?

 After back and neck pain, headaches are one of the most common reasons that patients seek out chiropractic care.
-It’s no surprise, as 90% of Americans suffer from tension headaches or migraine headaches at some point in their lives.
+It’s no surprise, as 90% of Canadians suffer from tension headaches or migraine headaches at some point in their lives.

 There are a variety of techniques and modalities that chiropractors commonly use to treat headaches, including spinal adjustments, joint mobilization, massage therapy, targeted stretches and exercises, and soft-tissue modalities.
 Most of the available research regarding the effectiveness of chiropractic treatment for headaches focuses on just one type of headache or a specific treatment method.

 However, very few systematic reviews have compared the overall efficacy of the various techniques employed by chiropractors for treating headache symptoms.
 For example, do tension headaches respond best to spinal manipulations?
 Will a patient suffering from migraines require more exercise therapy compared to patients with other types of headaches?
 Read more